 What's the Difference Between Antique and Classic Car Insurance?

 Nothing.
 Classic and antique car insurance both fall under collector car insurance and are still valued and covered in the same manner.
 Their difference is only whether it's considered a classic, an antique, or a vintage.
-And each name is used interchangeably.
+Each name is used interchangeably.

 Classic Car Insurance vs. Regular Car Insurance